microsoft/tokenweave/README.md

 make clean
-make correctness_check # check output/ directory for the raw text generated make all # ~10 hours 48 minutes make restore_files # restore the files to the original state
+make correctness_check # check output/ directory for the raw text generated make all # ~10 hours 48 minutes
 # To generate the figures piece-wise
 make figure_5_6_7 # 20 minutes
 make figure_4_10 # 1 hour 25 minutes